 Course work: 3 or 4 courses.
 Complete the qualification procedure.

 3 RA Thesis research.
-Register for 9 units of course 595/596 ("Research") each semester until you reach a total of 72 units.
+Students will be manually registered for LGS9000 beginning in their third year.
 4 RA as above 5 RA Complete research, write dissertation and undergo oral defense.
 Graduation!

 "UF" (university fellowship): university pays the student without requiring any teaching work.

 "TA" (teaching assistant): university pays the student for part-time work as a teaching assistant.

 "RA" (research assistant): the advisor pays the student for research work using grant funds.

 Under some circumstances a student may be supported by a TA during part of their thesis research, for example, if research funding becomes unavailable, or if departmental teaching needs require it.
 Students who remain in good standing, working with a faculty member in the physics department, are guaranteed support through their fifth year.

 In their first year students are assigned a graduate advisor who is a member of the physics department faculty.
 Once the student joins a research group, the graduate advisor is replaced by a "faculty mentoring committee" consisting of the student's thesis advisor (who supervises the thesis research) and two other faculty members.
 See the section below on the thesis advisor.